elisamacamo22/Coffee-sales-review/README.md

 ## 🛠 Recommendations
 - Launch marketing promotions focused on afternoon hours.
 - Prioritize stocking high-performing products like Espresso and Cappuccino.
-- Replicate successful sales strategies from the Downtown store to weaker locations.
 - Prepare early campaigns to maximize June sales.

 ## ✨ Author